The information in this article applies to:

 - Select File> New Plan from the menu to open a new, blank plan and select Edit> Default Settings from the menu.

-- In the Default Settings dialog, click on Floor to highlight it, then click on the Edit button to display the Floor Defaults dialog for Floor 1.
+- In the Default Settings dialog, expand Floors and Rooms, expand Floor Levels and then click on 1st Floor to highlight it, then click on the Edit button to display the Floor Defaults dialog for Floor 1.

 When this Floor Defaults dialog is opened, it will apply to the currently active floor only.
 That is, if Floor Defaults is opened on Floor 1, it will set the defaults for Floor 1; if it's opened on Floor 2, it will set the defaults for Floor 2; and so on.